glennhenry/cs-notes/docs/theory-of-computation-and-automata/07-context-free-grammar/context-free-grammar.md

 $A \rightarrow \alpha$, where $\alpha = \{V \cup \Sigma^*\}$ and $A \in V$.

-Similar to [normal](/theory-of-computation-and-automata/grammar) and [regular grammar](/theory-of-computation-and-automata/regular-grammar), a non-terminal symbol can produce $\alpha$ which can be any symbol from the set of all possible strings of symbols that can be generated using both the non-terminal symbols and the terminal symbols of the grammar, including the empty string.
+Similar to the [general](/theory-of-computation-and-automata/formal-grammar#grammar) and [regular grammar](/theory-of-computation-and-automata/formal-grammar#regular-grammar), a non-terminal symbol can produce $\alpha$ which can be any symbol from the set of all possible strings of symbols that can be generated using both the non-terminal symbols and the terminal symbols of the grammar, including the empty string.

 :::info
 From different sources, $T$ is sometimes used as $\Sigma$.
 This implies that ($\{V \cup \Sigma^*\}$ is equivalent with $\{V \cup T\}$).